sethyvenatem/blockchain_story/README.md

 This is an implementatio of a blockchain to tell a story.
 The story is written collaboratively, one chapter at a time and each chapter is validated and appended at the end of the blockchain with a proof of work protocol.
 The participants can take (up to) two roles: writer and/or miner.
 The writers each write their version of the next chapter of the story and share it with the community.
 Then the miners can pick one of the chapters and try to add it to the blockchain.
 If the chapter is popular, then many miners will try to validate it and it will have a high chance of being finalised.
 This is not an efficient way to tell a story (even collaboratively), but it it provides a story that can be written in a decentralised way and with a canon that is cryptographically immutable.
 It's only possible to change the story by writing the next chapters and taking it somewhere interesting.
 The past can not be changed.
 Moreover, it provides an interesting and original way to learn about blockchain technologies.

 This is a slow blockchain.
 Indeed, writers need some time to write their submissions and miners need time to read all the submissions.
 For this reason, there is no need to automatise the peer-to-peer communication.
-This blockchain is intended to be shared manually (uploading the submissions and validated story) over a dedicated discord server, https://discord.gg/5X8MM3Jz.
+This blockchain is intended to be shared manually (uploading the submissions and validated story) over a dedicated discord server: https://discord.gg/5X8MM3Jz.

 In principle, such a blockchain only has to be defined before it can start growing.
 Anyone can read the rules and definitions and code up their own implementation.
 The current implementation serves muliptle goals:
 - It is a proof of concept.
 If it's possible to code, then the rules make sense and can be implemented.